 Depending on the original finish, you might need heavier sanding.

-Mine was pretty worn out and light sanding worked perfectly.
+Mine was pretty worn out and a light sanding worked perfectly.

 Step 4 – Pick the paint color